 Your healing time after birth is equally important.
 Overdoing it puts you at risk for breakthrough bleeding and a slower postpartum recovery time.
 You deserve to take it easy.
 Your doctor or midwife will advise you not to do any strenuous work or lifting for at least six weeks postpartum.

 You will need to ask for lots of support from your spouse, family, and friends during this time.
 Have plenty of meals prepared in advance and line up help for additional meals.
 Have someone available to help with household chores and spend time with siblings.

 Here are some tips for enjoying your babymoon:

-* Forget having a schedule.
-Instead, follow your babies cues and take care of yourself and your baby.
+- Forget having a schedule.
+Instead, follow your baby's cues and take care of yourself and your baby.

-* Plan not to get out of your pajamas for at least 2 weeks and don't plan any outings.
+- Plan not to get out of your pajamas for at least two weeks, and don't plan any outings.

 - Freeze meals & stock up on supplies like soap and toilet paper.